 Here’s a simple way to set up your Valentines Day baking soda science and potion tray.
 If you have limited time, this science activity is perfect.
 Get it done in 10 minutes or let the kids explore as long as they are interested.

 I like to use the lid of a clear storage container, and I always seem to have one handy.
 A craft tray comes in handy for other projects too.
-The tray in the video is from Ikea.
+The tray in the video above is from Ikea.

 WHAT’S ON THE BAKING SODA SCIENCE TRAY: